Filipino American music: Apl.de.ap

-The Black Eyed Peas musician apl.de.ap is a Filipino American and is known as a hip-hop artist who also features elements of Filipino identity into his works, especially in "The Apl Song" off of the album Elephunk.
+Black Eyed Peas musician apl.de.ap is a Filipino-American and is known as a hip-hop artist who also features elements of Filipino identity into his works, especially in "The Apl Song" off of the album Elephunk.
 "The Apl Song" not only contains elements of Tagalog language and mentions distinct Filipino elements, but the track itself according to video producer Christina DeHaven represents Allan Pineda Lindo's reflection of the Philippines when traveling back for the first time since he was 14 years old.
 The song features both Tagalog and English lyrics.
 In the English verses of the song, Pineda describes aspects of Filipino life back home which is seen in the lyrics "How would you feel if you had to catch your meal, build a hut to live and to eat and chill in, having to pump the water outta the ground?".
 The shifting between Tagalog and English can be interpreted as showing both languages as equal or in an equal hierarchical relationship to one another which is especially important having included another language other than English in an American pop song, even though English is one of two of the official languages of the Philippines.